monkeybuttz/2025-Season/README.md

 - `Data/`: Contains historical NFL data used for training and testing the models.
 - `Predictions/`: Stores the predictions made by the models for upcoming games.
 - `Models/`: Contains the trained machine learning models.
+- `Main.py`: The main script that orchestrates the data processing, model training, and prediction generation.
 - `Ensemble.py`: Implements an ensemble learning approach to improve prediction accuracy.
 - `GBM.py`: Implements a Gradient Boosting Machine model for predicting game outcomes.
 - `Regression.py`: Implements regression models for predicting scores.